arachnidlabs/easyctrl/README.md

     buf = another_string; // As above, copies the value in another_string
     buf = F("I'm in progmem!"); // Copies a value out of flash into the buffer

+### Change events

+Sometimes it's useful to be able to respond when the remote end changes a variable.
+You can do this by declaring a change event handler.
+First, define a function that takes a pointer to the monitored variable as its only argument:

+    void on_foo_change(Monitored<int> *foo) {
+      bar = *foo * 2;
+    }

+Then, declare your monitored variable with the event handler as the third argument:

+    Monitored<int> foo("foo", 42, on_foo_change);

+Your change handler function will be called whenever the remote end changes the value of the variable.
+Local changes will not trigger the handler.

 ### Initialization & Execution